“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 “Right,” I thought incredulously, but through the trees, to my amazement, is a sopping wet Kermode bear ankle-deep in the river, fishing.

 “His name is Boss.”

 Ignoring our presence, Boss hunts while we make for the covered platform up ahead, where I nab a seat at the front, my legs dangling over the edge.

 Boss ambles in front of us, head down, scanning the water.

 I’m over the moon.

-He is plump with deep-set brown eyes rimmed by light pink skin that also covers his nose.
+He is plump with deep-set brown eyes rimmed by light pink skin covering his nose.
 A wide collar of orange-tinted fur tapers into a stripe down his back that extends to his stubby tail.
-(According to Philip the discoloration is caused by something in his diet.)
+(According to Philip, the discoloration is caused by something in his diet.)

-As he nears, we watch him zero in on a glistening pink salmon and dives after it, paws, and claws outstretched, parting the water like the Red Sea.
-The bear emerges with the salmon clamped in its mouth, its body flapping madly, but the bear sinks its teeth deeper into its flesh and its body goes limp.
+As he nears, we watch him zero in on a glistening pink salmon and dive after it, paws and claws outstretched, parting the water like the Red Sea.
+The bear emerges with the salmon clamped in its mouth, its body flapping madly, but the bear sinks its teeth deeper into its flesh, and its body goes limp.